Overview

 - Validate all signatures: Always verify the event signature to ensure authenticity before processing.

-- Use proper Content-Type: Ensure your webhook handler accepts and responds with the application/json Content-Type.
+- Use proper Content-Type: Ensure your webhook handler accepts and responds with the application/json JSON Content-Type.

 Frequently Asked Questions